Friday, January 16, 2026

 Italia

-You're about to make the acquaintance of a most remarkable woman who, as you'll see, deserves a far more prominent place in Covina history than the mere footnotes she's been relegated to in the past...
+You're about to make the acquaintance of a remarkable woman who, as you'll see, merits a far more prominent place in Covina history than the mere footnotes she's been relegated to in the past...

-As has often been the case, my initial inspiration for an article started with a postcard.
-This particular specimen first attracted my interest because of the handwritten inscription indicating the house owned by Mr. Clapp, the druggist, from whose store came this antique medicine bottle, the subject of one of my earliest posts here.
+As has often been the case, my initial inspiration for an article was a postcard.
+This particular specimen first attracted my interest because of the handwritten inscription indicating the house owned by Mr. Clapp, the druggist, from whose store came this antique medicine bottle: the subject of one of my earliest posts here.

 The Clapps were an important family in early Covina, and I'll have more to say about them later, but the actual main character in my present story is Mrs. Clapp's mother—Mrs. Italia Cook—who lived in the big house at far right.